bbrister/SIFT3D/README.md

 # SIFT3D

+Copyright (c) 2015 Blaine Rister et al., see LICENSE for details.

 Analogue of the scale-invariant feature transform (SIFT) for three-dimensional images.
 Includes an image processing and linear algebra library with feature matching and RANSAC regression.

 CONTENTS